mattermost/docs/source/process/security.md

 - Reduced ability to continue HR and internal operations

 Solution(s):
-- While there is no current failover plan should our online HR or intranet system become disrupted, we have SLAs with our  vendors--which is used by thousands of other organizations--and believe the probability out sustained outage is low.
+- While there is no current failover plan should our online HR or intranet system become disrupted, we have SLAs with our  vendors--which is used by thousands of other organizations--and believe the probability of sustained outage is low.